gmx solvate crashing or leaving gaps for hexagonal solvent box

 Related to #2148.

-#1 Updated by Teemu Murtola over 2 years ago
+#1 Updated by Teemu Murtola almost 3 years ago

 gmx solvate can be picky about the way the input solvent configuration is handled.
 I'm not sure if this has changed at some point or has always been like that.
 I suspect that the code works correctly only if the input configuration has whole molecules in a rectangular unit cell with a corner at origin (or maybe some other representation, but this would be my guess).
 I don't have access to a visualization software to check your configuration, but could you check this if your input conformation is something else?